Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Abstract

 \section{Abstract}

-We develop the elastic theory for an isotropic medium coupled to a scalar order parameter field, and use it to identify and study the nature of the fluctuations in the system near the phase transitions of the order parameter.
-Coupling of the order parameter with the local dilation generically causes the elastic modulii of the system to depend on the local order parameter.
-In order to generalize the scope of the study, we allow for the order parameter - local dilation interactions to be sensitive to the states of the order parameter itself, i.e., displacement fluctuations couple {\em selectively} or {\em asymmetrically} with the states of the order parameter.
-We uncover the dramatic effects of the order parameter-dilation couplings on the fluctuations of the local displacements near the phase transition temperature and also on the nature of the phase transition itself.
-Near a second order phase transition, for weak selectivity in the order parameter - dilation couplings, the variance of the displacement fluctuations in two dimensions scale with the system size $L$ in a universal fashion as $[\ln (L/a_0)]^{2/3}$, i.e., grows with $L$ in a manner weaker than in quasi long range order; $a_0$ is a small-scale cutoff.
-Likewise, the correlation functions of the difference of the local displacements that measure elastic deformations at two different points separated by $r$ scale as $[\ln (r/a_0)]^{2/3}$.
-For stronger selectivity above a finite threshold, this variance diverge as $L$ exceeds beyond a (nonuniversal) find size determined the model parameters signifying a transition to a phase with only short range order or the destruction of the positional order of the elastic medium with a system size larger than a nonuniversal value determined by the microscopic model parameters.
-At dimensions higher than two, for sufficiently weak selectivity, this variance is $L$-independent corresponding to long range order, indistinguishable from its behavior in a pure elastic medium.
+We consider a minimal spin model for Ising transitions in an isotropic elastic medium in the zero thermal expansion (ZTE) limit.
+We set up the elastic theory for this system.
+We use this theory to identify and study the nature of the fluctuations in the system near the second order phase transitions at $T_c$ in the zero thermal expansion (ZTE) limit given by $dT_c/dV=0$, where $V$ is the system volume, and explore anomalous elasticity.
+Allowing for the local strain to couple {\em asymmetrically} or {\em selectively} with the states of the order parameter, we uncover the dramatic effects of these couplings on the fluctuations of the local displacements near $T_c$, and also on the nature of the phase transition itself.
+Near second order phase transitions and with weak asymmetry in the order parameter - strain couplings, the variance of the displacement fluctuations in two dimensions scale with the system size $L$ in a universal fashion as $[\ln (L/a_0)]^{2/3}$; $a_0$ is a small-scale cutoff.
+Likewise, the correlation functions of the difference of the local displacements at two different points separated by $r$ scale as $[\ln (r/a_0)]^{2/3}$ for large $r$.
+For stronger selectivity above a finite threshold, this variance diverge as $L$ exceeds beyond a (nonuniversal) size, determined by the model parameters, signaling a transition to a phase with only short range order or the loss of the positional order of the elastic medium.
+At dimensions higher than two, for sufficiently weak selectivity, the variance of the displacement fluctuations is $L$-independent corresponding to long range order.
 However, if the selectivity parameters rise beyond a dimension-dependent threshold values, again the positional order is lost with a concomitant transition to a phase with short range order.
-The order parameter - dilation couplings can turn the phase transition into a first order as well.
-Our theory applies to generic isotropic incompressible elastic media and also to isotropic compressible media having vanishing stress in the zero stress states.
-Our results may be tested in controlled experiments on binary fluid mixtures embedded in a polymerized network, colloidal crystals made of ferromagnetic or superparamagnetic colloidal particles and carefully prepared magnetic materials.
+Large values of the order parameter - strain couplings can turn the phase transition into a first order as well.
+Our theory establishes a {\em one-to-one correspondence} between the order of phase transitions and anomalous elasticity near the transitions.
+Our theory should be a useful guide to possible synthesis of appropriate ZTE materials.